kai-w0/EE629/README.md

 ## weekly report
 -----
 2020-09-14: Learn some writing style about IEEE, like parts of a paper, body of a paper.

 2020-09-15: Purchase a Raspberrypi and some accessories.

 2020-09-18: Have received my Raspberrypi and start learning how to configure it.

 2020-09-24: Complete Raspberrypi configuration and note down problems.

 2020-09-26: Learn Raspberrypi orders.

-2020-10-04: Learn how to use Pycharm to develop Raspberrypi
+2020-10-04: Learn how to use Pycharm to develop Raspberrypi.

 2020-10-10: Write a easy adverture game and run it on Raspberrypie.
 Code is in file "weekly try".

 2020-10-18：Learn to use HomeAssistant+homebridge to achieve lighting up my table lamp by Siri.
 2020-10-25: Have already configured HomeAssistant on Raspberrypi.
 2020-11-01: Successfully configured Homebridge on Raspberrypi.